arlo397/GuardianAI/WriteUP.md

      ]
 ```

-Addtionallu, an aspect of our application is providing clients with the ability to submit jobs.
-In this context, a job is a long running task that the client requests.
-Requets are processed via a queue, so the backend of our application serves teh clients one at a time.
+Additionally, an aspect of our application is providing clients with the ability to submit jobs.
+In this context, a job is a long-running task that the client requests.
+Requests are processed via a queue, so the backend of our application serves the clients one at a time.

-TODO: ADD NEW ML ROUTES EXAMPLES HERE!

 One particular job type is graphing features of the data.
 The client has the following list of independent variables they may choose from the have the `worker` generate a graph for them: ['trans_month','trans_dayOfWeek','gender','category']